tus/tus.io/index.md

 ---
 layout: default
-title: Handling Uploads Sucks
+title: Resumable File Uploads
 ---

 <div class="jumbotron">
   <h1>{{ page.title }}</h1>
   <p class="lead">
-    Adding reliable file uploading to your app is fucking hard.
-Mobile networks are unstable, devices and browser APIs are all over the place, and there is no resumable upload protocol with client and server implementations.
+    Mobile networks are unstable, file sizes are getting bigger, and plattform APIs are a mess.
+As a result millions of cat videos are lost in the tubes every year.
+This needs to be made much simpler.
   </p>

   <p class="lead">
     tus is an open source project for creating an
     <a href="/protocols/resumable-upload.html">open protocol</a>, as well as
     client and server implementations for resumable file uploading.
+We won't stop until every web site and mobile app has reliable uploading.
   </p>
 </div>